TransDB-de/filter-lang/README.md

 FilterLang is a domain specific language that allows users to safely and effectivley filter a database through the front-end.

+## Installing

+Install the package with:

+`npm install @transdb-de/filter-lang`

+You can now use it in your code with:

+`import * as filterLang from "@transdb-de/filter-lang"`

 ## About

 FilterLang lets you define your own set of filters a user can input.
 It is meant to be used for administrative purposes, and front-end database managment.